 Lets start with the basics, to start, in order to travel with your dog by plane, it has to be at least 105 days old ( not sure how they came up with this number ) and must be vaccinated against rabies at least 21 days before you leave.

-There are 4 ways of traveling with your dog:
+4 ways of traveling with your dog on A Plane:

 Ok with all that out of the way here is what I recommend that you do at each step along the way: